OmniDB/doc/src/en/04_omnidb_2_to_3.md

                     migrate users and connections from OmniDB 2 to 3: -M dbfile
 ```

-Before running the migration, make sure that OmniDB 3 already has a `config.py`
-file with backend database properly configured, as explained in chapter 3.

 OmniDB 2 stored its data in `SQLite` database file located by default in
 `~/.omnidb/omnidb-server/omnidb.db`.
 If being used as a service, the file was located